|Application Due||April 1, 2018|

 Further south, we spend a week in the Phi Phi Islands where students learn about conservation and ecology of coral reefs and their constituent fish and invertebrate life.

 Students learn various techniques to assess reef health and conduct the assessments during dives on local reefs.
 We participate in a coral reef conservation research project being conducted by marine biologists from the Phuket Marine Biological Center.
 All of the coral reef studies are hands-on, thus we spend lots of time scuba diving in the warm, clear waters of the Andaman Sea.

-To enable us all to be certified divers before departing for Thailand, an open water dive class independent from MU is offered just for our students in September by Captain Nemo’s dive shop in Columbia.
+To enable us all to be certified divers before departing for Thailand, an open water dive class independent from MU is offered just for our students by Captain Nemo’s dive shop in Columbia.

 “It was an adventure of a lifetime and I did not want it to end,” Rachael Bonacker 2016-17